Dropshipping Scams & How to Avoid Them as a Beginner

 The dropshipping world is full of tools that claim to help you find products, boost conversions, or automate your store.
 Some of them are legit.
 But many are low-quality apps with flashy marketing and zero real results.

-These tools often charge high monthly fees, hide extra costs, or don’t function as promised.
+These tools often charge high monthly fees, hide extra costs, or donโt function as promised.
 Some may even steal your product data or hurt your store performance.
-Worse, once you subscribe, you’ll find that customer support is slow—or doesn’t exist at all.
+Many of these tools lack necessary enterprise data security, leaving your store’s private info vulnerable.
+Worse, once you subscribe, youโll find that customer support is slowโor doesnโt exist at all.

 e.
 Fake Coaching or Mentorship Programs